apache/maven/maven-core-it/README.txt

 it0026: Test merging of global- and user-level settings.xml files.

 it0027: Test @execute with a custom lifecycle, including configuration

+it0028: Test that unused configuration parameters from the POM don't cause the
+        mojo to fail...they will show up as warnings in the -X output instead.

 -------------------------------------------------------------------------------

 - generated sources